MediaBilly/Poisson-Equation-Parallel-Solver/README.md

 *The big grid could not be computed with 1 GPU because of insufficient VRAM.

+## Conclusion:
-## Conclusion: as you can see, the CUDA program has the best performance because GPUs have tons of threads (which means they can execute tons of computations in parallel), and extremely fast vram.
+As you can see, the CUDA program has the best performance because GPUs have tons of threads (which means they can execute tons of computations in parallel), and extremely fast vram.

 ## Contributors:
 1. [Vasilis Kiriakopoulos](https://github.com/MediaBilly)